-Right now I am wrestling with big changes: the death of a loved one, a friend who has moved away, the loss of a job, change in my position in several areas.
+Right now I am wrestling with big changes.
+My mother recently passed, a close friend moved away, I lost two of my jobs, and my position is shifting in several areas.

-I am also wrestling with small things: my children growing up too fast, the end of a season of babies in my life, a new season of writing and teaching and mentoring.
+I am also wrestling with small things.
+My children are growing up too fast, there will be no more babies in my life, and I am on the cusp of a new season of writing and teaching that I never dreamed was possible.

 I don’t know about you, but too much change at one time can knock me off balance.
 It sort of gets in my head and sets my emotions spinning.
 I can easily find myself in a place of sorrow and uncertainty which leads me to fear and insecurity.